A survey of diversity in children’s books is flawed

 What did they do wrong?

-By dividing the number of books it received by the total number published to get an overall percentage, the CLPE has assumed that it received every children’s book with an ethnic minority character published each year.
+In dividing the number of books it received by the total number published to get an overall percentage, the CLPE used two different sets of data to calculate its headline figures.
+That means for those figures to be accurate, it would need to have received every children’s book with an ethnic minority character published in the relevant year.

-So unless the missing publishers only released books with exclusively white characters, the CLPE’s survey was missing some examples, and perhaps many.
+For these reasons, the headline figure as it is calculated appears unreliable.
+Unless all publishers who did not participate only released books with exclusively white or non-human characters, the CLPE’s survey was missing some examples.

 Number of books published